mike-mosher/github.io/python-notes.md

 # Output: default
 ```

-How to check a dict for a key in an if statment:
+How to check a dict for a key in an if statement:

 ```python
 if d.get('test'):